Sequence and Consequence: Sequentiality

 \bi \item $y$ is not the highest-ranked world reachable from $w$, so $y$'s successor is also the next world in $\alpha_w$ and hence has odd rank.

 \item $y$ is the highest-ranked world reachable from $w$.
-Since $v$ is accessible but unreachable from $w$, $v$ is accessible but unreachable from $y$, so $y$ has a successor $u$ other than itself. $u$'s rank from $w$ is strictly less than $y$'s, and hence must be able to reach a world $t$ with odd rank from $w$, which must hence be reachable from $y$.
+Since $v$ is accessible but unreachable from $w$, $v$ is accessible but unreachable from $y$, so $y$ has a successor $u$ other than itself. $u$'s rank from $w$ is strictly less than $y$'s, and hence $u$ must be able to reach a world $t$ with odd rank from $w$, which must therefore be reachable from $y$.

-\ei Hence $y$ can reach a $\neg p$-world; but obviously any world reachable from $y$ is reachable from $w$, and hence (by our choice of valuation) verifies $r$; and, by flatness, all worlds reachable from $y$ precede in $<_y$ any worlds unreachable from $w$, so that $y$ verifies $\neg p>r$.
+\ei Since $\neg p$ is true at all worlds with odd rank from $w$, it follows that $y$ can reach a $\neg p$-world.
+By flatness, all worlds reachable from $y$ precede in $<_y$ any worlds unreachable from $w$.
+So the first $\neg p$ world in $<_y$ is reachable from $w$, meaning that $r$ is true at it.
+Thus $y$ verifies $\neg p>r$.